September 11 Memorial

 The roses represent the survivors, Veterans, Police, Fire, and EMS.

 Not enough thanks can be said for all those who had a hand in any aspect of the Memorial’s planning, construction, and unveiling.
 The project is not complete, however.
-A plaque will be erected in 2013 that will recognize contributors to the Memorial’s planning, construction, and unveiling.
+A plaque was erected in 2013 that will recognize contributors to the Memorial’s planning, construction, and unveiling.
 Plaque(s) will also describe the Memorial’s symbolism.
-Your continued generosity is still needed to complete the project and provide funding for future maintenance of the site.
-Please click on the 9-11 Memorial Donation Form link on the Town’s homepage or contact the Town at 920-757-5151 to find out how you can donate.
+Your continued generosity helped us to complete the project and provide funding for future maintenance of the site.